lingampellisri/Green-vision-Smart-plant-pathogen-detection/README.md

 This project is licensed under the MIT License.

 👨‍💻 Author
-Srinivas Lingampelli
+Navanitha Pothuganti
-📧 youremail@example.com
+📧 pothugantinavanithareddy29@gmail.com
-🔗 LinkedIn
+🔗 linkedin.com/in/pothuganti-navanitha-73a119301
-🔗 GitHub
+🔗 github.com/PothugantiNavanitha

 🌾 GreenVision: Empowering Agriculture with AI – One Leaf at a Time.